ShadowProject/ShadowProject/README.md

 ## Info for contributors

 * Built with Sass = don't edit CSS files directly!
-Edit SCSS files and compile them to CSS (use Gulp, Grunt, node-sass, Koala App, Prepros or whatever :)
+Edit SCSS files and compile them to CSS - this project runs on [Gulp](http://gulpjs.com/) (here's a [handy tutorial](https://css-tricks.com/gulp-for-beginners/))

 ----